camelpunch/latest-oauth-token-plugin/README.md

 cf latest-oauth-token
 ```

-You should see changes to your `~/.cf/config.json` each time this command is
+If https://github.com/cloudfoundry/cli/pull/623 has been merged, you should see changes to your `~/.cf/config.json` each time this command is
 run.

 ## Uninstallation